mokha/semantics/README.md

 ## Download models

-The following command downloads word vectors for English and Finnish
+The following command downloads word vector embeddings for English and Finnish

 	python3 -m semeval.download -l eng fin -m embeddings

 We currently suppor eng, fin, kpv, myv, mdf, rus and sms.

+Relatedness models can be downloaded using the command:

+    python3 -m semeval.download -l eng fin -m relatedness

+Currently, only English and Finnish are supported in the relatedness model.

 # Usage

+## Word embeddings

 Load embeddings of a language by running: